yazi-rs/yazi-rs.github.io/docs/resources.md

 # Resources

 :::note
-Yazi's plugin system is in the early stage, and most of the plugins below only guarantee compatibility with the latest main branch!
+The plugin system is still in the early stage, and most of the plugins below only guarantee compatibility with the latest main branch of Yazi!
 :::

 ## Previewers